et/clamshell/README.md

       git "/path/to/git/repo.git", :ref => "12345SHAID"
     end

-In plain English, this says "The project, `MyProject` has one dependency to a git repository located at `/path/to/git/repo.git` whose `HEAD` must be pointing to `12345SHAID`"
+In plain English, this says: "The project, `MyProject` has one dependency to a git repository located at `/path/to/git/repo.git` whose `HEAD` must be pointing to `12345SHAID`"

 ###  Environment section